What it is

-A part of traditional Chinese medicine that combines movement, breathing techniques and meditation.
+A part of TCM, tai chi combines gentle movement, deep breathing techniques and meditation.
 Movements create stability in the body, reflecting an ancient Chinese concept of balance known as Yin and Yang.

-The breath work of tai chi is calming and meditative, while creating and holding the poses helps to loosen and strengthen the muscles.
+The breath work of tai chi is calming and meditative.
+Creating and holding the poses helps to loosen and strengthen the muscles.
+Tai chi can be modified for groups that are less mobile.

 If your class is indoors, you will probably do tai chi in bare feet, and there will be serene music playing.
 The class usually starts with warm-up exercises.
 You will be shown different moves and assisted to perform them.
 The instructor may use names to describe the poses, for example, ‘white crane spreads its wings’.